tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:occurrenceStatus is NOT EMPTY; FILLED_IN the value of dwc:occurrenceStatus using the Parameter value if dwc:occurrenceStatus,  dwc:individualCount and dwc:organismQuantity are EMPTY; otherwise NOT_AMENDED dwc:defaultOccurrenceStatus default = "present"
+INTERNAL_PREREQUISITES_NOT_MET if dwc:occurrenceStatus is NOT EMPTY; FILLED_IN the value of dwc:occurrenceStatus using the Parameter value if dwc:occurrenceStatus,  dwc:individualCount and dwc:organismQuantity are EMPTY; otherwise NOT_AMENDED

 ### Information Elements